 Love Cukas - Jr, my best friend, and love of my life.
 My world.
 You gave me a lot of beautiful years and will cherish them always.
 I love you boo, I miss you every second of every day.

 Jr is survived by his loving wife Amy Villa, his children Daren Villa, Aundrella Fowler, Daniel Villa, Christian Siqueiros, and Anissa Villa, his parents Doroteo & Alice Villa, his siblings Antonia Martinez, Andrea Hernandez, and Vicente Villa, his 2 grandchildren Lilo Fowler and Axell Daniel and his mother-in-law Yvonne M. Siqueiros (who passed away on May 6th).

 He was preceded in death by his maternal grandmother Eloisa Villalobos.

 A Memorial service will be held at a later date

-To send flowers to the family or plant a tree in memory of Doroteo Gilberto Villa JR., please visit our floral store.
+To send flowers to Doroteo's family, please visit our floral store.